-The swim is 850m upstream and 650 downstream for the Olympic and 1050m upstream, 850m downstream for the Middle Distance.
+The swim is equally up and down stream.
+The Middle distance goes downstream for 200m first before going upstream to the turaround point and then back to the swim exit.
 The current is stronger where the water is deepest, usually in the middle or on the outside of a bend, the current will be weaker on inside of the bend.
 Upstream, against the current, you will save more energy swimming on the inside of the bend, but downstream, to take advantage of the current, swim to outside of a bend.

 Please obey the instructions of the safety canoeists.
 If you get into difficulty then roll on to your back and wave and a marshal will come to you, please hold on to the end of a safety canoe and follow the instructions of the marshal.